Stable v3.13.0

 └────────────┘

-• open - Decision is being discussed/developed
+• open - Decision is active and under enforcement

 • implemented - Decision is complete and immutable